LHNCBC/CRI/AoU/CDE/README.md

 - focused report: simple overview of DEs

-For research Data Elements use the column CRF_flag in each excel file -If CRF_flag equals 1 the data element comes from research -If CRF_flag is blank the data element comes from EHR
+For research Data Elements use the column CRF_flag in each excel file
+- If CRF_flag equals 1 the data element comes from research
+- If CRF_flag is blank the data element comes from EHR